Chapter 336 — Title

 Explanation of Calculation of Surplus or Deficiency

-In a consumer transaction, the secured party must provide an explanation of how the surplus or deficiency was …
+In a consumer goods transaction, the secured party must give the debtor or consumer obligor a written explanation of how …

 336.9-617